justintoth/market-profiteer/README.md

 ## TODO's

+- Move constants (e.g. api urls) into separate module
-Trade Form > After saving, give visual cue that save was successful Trade History List & Trade Form > Be able to Edit & Delete trades Stock Positions > Auto-refresh current Prices on interval
+- Trade Form > After saving, give visual cue that save was successful
+- Trade Form > Be able to Edit & Delete trades
+- Trade History > Support paging
+- Stock Positions > Auto-refresh current Prices on interval

+To make this into a product...
+- Allow using for free but the data is only stored temporarily
+- Allow creating an account to persist the data
+- After a free trial expires, or to use additional features, require them to pay
+- Add google analytics
+- Perform SEO
+- Run google ads